hbarcelos/better-redux-tests/README.md

 - The smallest standalone unit in Redux is the entire state slice.
 Unit tests should interact with it as a whole.
 - There is no point in testing reducers, action creators and selectors in isolation.
 As they are tightly coupled with each other, isolation gives us little to no value.
-- Tests should interact with your redux slice same way your application will.
+- Tests should interact with your Redux slice same way your application will.
     - Always use action creators to dispatch actions.
     - Always use selectors to read from the state when performing assertions.
     - By doing that, you will be able to catch errors in both your action creators and selectors, without having to write tests targeting them in isolation.